-5. Information about subsidiaries and associated companies
+4. Information about subsidiaries and associated companies

-In 2021, the Company did not control subsidiaries and associated companies.
+In 2022, the Company did not control subsidiaries and associated companies.

-6. Information about acquired or transferred own shares
+5. Information about acquired or transferred own shares

-In 2021, the Company neither acquired nor transferred any of its own shares.
+In 2022, the Company neither acquired nor transferred any of its own shares.

-7. Information about acquired or transferred shares of other companies
+6. Information about acquired or transferred shares of other companies

-In 2021, the Company neither acquired nor transferred any share portfolio of other companies higher than 10 per cent of share capital.
+In 2022, the Company neither acquired nor transferred any share portfolio of other companies higher than 10 per cent of share capital.

-8. Information about branches of the Company
+7. Information about branches of the Company

-As of 31 December 2021, the Company had 2 foreign branches - in Latvia (3 regions and 17 sales units) and in Estonia as well as 9 sales units in Lithuania (as of 31 December 2020 - 2 foreign branches and 9 sales units in Lithuania).
+As of 31 December 2022, the Company had 2 foreign branches - in Latvia (3 regions) and in Estonia as well as 8 sales units in Lithuania (as of 31 December 2021 - 2 foreign branches and 9 sales units in Lithuania).
 The head office of the Company is located at Zalgirio str.
 90, Vilnius.

-9. Key events of the Company after the end of the financial year 2021
+8. Key events of the Company after the end of the financial year 2022

-There were no events in the Company from 31 December 2021 until the date of issue of the financial statements that might have a significant impact on the financial statements.
+There were no events in the Company from 31 December 2022 until the date of issue of the financial statements that might have a significant impact on the financial statements.

-10.Main focus areas of the Company for 2022:
+9. Main focus areas of the Company for 2023: